 - The labelling of cosmetic products containing nanomaterials.

 Definition of nanomaterial

-In article 2(1) of the EU Cosmetics Regulation, a nanomaterial is defined as “an insoluble or biopersistant and intentionally manufactured material with one or more external dimensions, or an internal structure, on the scale from 1 to 100 nm” (EC, 2009).
+Article 2(1) of the EU Cosmetics Regulation defines a nanomaterial as “an insoluble or biopersistant and intentionally manufactured material with one or more external dimensions, or an internal structure, on the scale from 1 to 100 nm” (EC, 2009).
 However, in October 2011, the European Commission adopted a recommendation on the definition of a nanomaterial, in which it is described as “a natural, incidental or manufactured material containing particles, in an unbound state or as an aggregate or as an agglomerate and where, for 50% or more of the particles in the number size distribution, one or more external dimensions is in the size range 1 nm-100 nm” (EC, 2011).

-The latter definition was applied in the REACH Regulation and this difference can create discrepancies: a material might be classified as a nanomaterial according to the REACH Regulation, but not under the EU Cosmetics Regulation.
+REACH Regulation applies the latter definition.
+This difference can create discrepancies: a material might be classified as a nanomaterial according to the REACH Regulation, but not under the EU Cosmetics Regulation.

-Moreover, in the EU Chemicals Strategy for Sustainability published in October 2020, is highlighted the necessity to adopt a new horizontal definition of nanomaterial by 2021 (as) to ensure its application across all sectors.
-In conclusion, it is likely that Article 2(1) of the EU Cosmetics Regulation will be amended according to the definition that will soon be introduced.
+Moreover, the EU Chemicals Strategy for Sustainability published in October 2020, highlights the necessity to adopt a new horizontal definition of nanomaterial by 2021 (as) to ensure its application across all sectors.
+In conclusion, it is likely that the European Commission will amend Article 2(1) of the EU Cosmetics Regulation according to the new definition.
 In light of this, the European Commission has launched a stakeholder consultation, which closed on July 30.

 Notification and safety assessment of nanomaterials